jurevans/coin-proxy-api/README.md

 - Use the same format and type for timestamps.
 - Any error responses from the third-party API should be passed on to the client for handling.
+- Add SimpleCache or Memcached for any non-Redis-cached routes

 [ [Table of Contents](#table-of-contents) ]